-Essential is a very selective word – it depends on the crop and other soil elements if its needed.
-Sodium (Na), cobalt (Co), silicon (Si), and selenium (Se) fall into this category of “are they necessary or not?”
-Soil is the basis for human existence, it’s where we grow almost all our food, and I have only accounted for 18 of the 118 elements on the periodic chart.
+Essential is a very selective word – the need for these particular elements depends on the crop and other soil components.
+Sodium (Na), cobalt (Co), silicon (Si), and selenium (Se) fall into this category of “are they necessary or not?”.
+Soil is the basis for human existence as it is where we grow almost all our food, and I have only accounted for 18 of the 118 elements on the periodic chart.
 Where are the 100 other elements?
-Have we just not discovered a “use” for them in soil for plant growth so don’t count them?
+Perhaps we have just not yet discovered a “use” for them in soil for plant growth...

-Having the elements from weathered rock and microorganisms doesn’t mean we have soil.
-We need the soil particles to create structure in the soil.
-Any given soil will have its own soil microbes and nutrient availability.
+The elements from weathered rock and microorganisms do not necessarily give us all we need to have soil; particles create structure in the soil and any given soil will have its own soil microbes and nutrient availability.

 The Structure of Healthy Soil